petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder/building-a-sample-api-application.md

 1. Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Objects_.
 Verify that a new `Student` object was created.

-1. On the command line, run the following to create a `Course` object.
+1. On the command line, run the following script to create a `Course` object.

 	```bash
 	course=$(curl \